Alan Duncan: Political views

 Following the release of the Panama Papers, which contained revelations about David Cameron's income from overseas funds set up by his father, Duncan defended the Prime Minister.
 He urged Cameron's critics, especially MPs, to "admit that their real point is that they hate anyone who has got a hint of wealth in them" from whose viewpoint it followed that "we risk seeing a House of Commons which is stuffed full of low-achievers".
-Michael Deacon wrote in The Daily Telegraph: "There are two inferences to draw from Sir Alan’s outburst.
+Michael Deacon wrote in The Daily Telegraph: "There are two inferences to draw from Sir Alan's outburst.
 One is that he thinks the Commons should only be 'stuffed with' the rich.
 The second is that he thinks the vast majority of his constituents, not being rich, are 'low-achievers'.
 Probably not a view to advertise in his next election leaflet".

+During the Gaza war, Duncan criticised Conservative Friends of Israel.
+Speaking on LBC in April 2024, he said that they had "been doing the bidding of Netanyahu, bypassing all proper processes of government to exercise undue influence at the top of government."
+Duncan added, "What you have is a lot of people now sitting around Rishi Sunak who are giving him appalling advice.
+Let's start with the head of CFI, who has been for many years Lord Polak.
+In my view, I think he should be removed from the Lords because he is exercising the interests of another country, not that of the parliament in which he sits, joined, I have to say, by Lord Pickles.
+They're the sort of the Laurel and Hardy who should be pushed out together."
+Polak, CFI's honorary president, is Jewish, while Pickles, the group's parliamentary chair, is not Jewish.
+The Jewish Leadership Council accused Duncan of sharing "antisemitic tropes", and the Board of Deputies of British Jews labelled his comments "disgraceful".
+The Conservative Party consequently began investigating him.
+On 16 July 2024, he was cleared of wrongdoing following an internal investigation.
+The Conservative Campaign Headquarters (CCHQ) investigation, which Duncan termed a "McCarthyite witch-hunt", found his comments were within political debate and not anti-semitic.